|

-put any restraints on my freedom to comment.
+put any constraints on my freedom to comment.

 HSTAMID